It’s summer, and lying on your hammock under the hot summer sun is a great way to relax.

 Choosing a material for your hammock depends on your choices.
 There is no formula for it.

-If you value comfortability over durability, you might go for cotton and vice versa.
+If you value comfort over durability, you might go for cotton and vice versa.

-As you have gone through the article, I am sure you now have adequate knowledge to help you choose the hammock you will relax in this summer.
+As you have gone through the article, I am sure you now have adequate knowledge to help you choose a hammock you will relax in this summer.